 - Choose a readable font: Make sure to choose a standard font (think: Times New Roman or Arial) that's easy to read.
 Don't make the size too small because you're looking to include lots of information on a single page.

 - Make sure it's easy to read on the screen and when printed out: Few people want to read a document with cramped margins and a tiny font.
 Try to make your resume easy to scan by using bullet points, strategically bolded text, and incorporating plenty of white space.

 Chronological Resume Example

 This is an example of a chronological resume.
-Download the chronological resume template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the chronological resume template (compatible with Google Docs and Word Online) or see below for a text version of the resume.